eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/application_menu.rst

 .. _pro_alerts_configuration:

 **Alerts Configuration**
-    Opens a dialog to configure the global notification and alert system settings, such as alert thresholds, notification channels, and trigger conditions.
+    Opens a dialog to configure the pooling time for alerts.

 .. _pro_refresh_button: